OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 4. Basic review of axiomatic patterns:
 Are existential restrictions used correctly?
 Typical mistakes include “R some (A and B and C)” to mean “(R some A and R some B and R some C)”
 Are axioms generally highly complex?
 If so, we should review a handful to ensure they are as intended.
-5. Appropriate use of object properties.
+5. Appropriate use of [object properties](https://www.w3.org/TR/2004/REC-owl-semantics-20040210/#owl_ObjectProperty).
 Examples of incorrect usage include those based on some interpretation of the label of the object property but not actually fitting the property definition or domain and range.
+A typical example of incorrect usage is R some (A and B and C) to mean R some A and R some B and R some C.
 6. Responsiveness to fixing changes.
-A willingness to fix any identified issues must be demonstrated.
+A willingness to fix any identified issues during the review must be demonstrated.
+Issues expected to be addressed should be added in TODO mode in the GitHub issue.
+The time limit for addressing these is 2 months.

 <a name="OAM"></a>
 ### Ontology Acceptance Email (OAE)